-The signs where there all along had I looked at them with open eyes.
+The signs were there all along had I looked at them with open eyes.
 We had gone skiing in Salt Lake City in February and it was more stressful than fun.
 When Easter came, we split time between our two families and it was a burden.
 She really wanted to stay at her folks and I think she realized that if we remained together, holidays would be split between the two families.

 The weekend after Easter was the trip to St Louis.
-She didn't want to drive down with my old car which had bad brakes.
+She didn't want to drive down in my old car which had bad brakes.
 But she also didn't want to take her brand new car because "her parents had helped her purchase it" and "they did not want to put extra mileage on it."
 We got into an argument about it and she wouldn't return my calls.
 I ended up going to St Louis without her.

 I asked my friends who were going down there if we could hitch a ride in exchange for gas money.
 I hitched a ride with B to St Louis and got a ride home from another of our running coven. when we got back to Chicago, my friend dropped me off and I knew, before opening the door, that she had moved on.
 On the drive home, I read a book my best friend Brian loaned me called Old Man's War.
-It was not only a well needed distraction, but also a life saver.
+It was not only a well-needed distraction but also a lifesaver.